-This is a one-year, full time modular Masters degree programme.
-It conforms to the modular structure of other Masters programmes taught in the School of Natural and Environmental Sciences and is delivered through inter-school collaboration with other Schools, including Schoo of Computing and the School of Architecture, Landscape and Planning.
-It consists of two strands: a taught component, which runs from late September until the end of March, and a project, for which a dissertation is submitted by the end of August.
+This is a one year, fulltime modular Masters degree programme.
+It conforms to the modular structure of other MSc programmes taught in the School of Natural and Environmental Sciences and is delivered through inter-school collaboration with School of Engineering and SAGE Faculty Office.
+It consists of two parts: a taught component, which runs from October until the end of March, and a project, for which a journal-style report is submitted by the end of August.
 Successful completion of the taught component is required in order for a student to progress to the dissertation project.

-The compulsory modules account for 170 credits and a further 10 credits are for the optional specialist modules appropriate to the focus of the degree.
-The optional module is chosen from a range of options that enables students to add relevant specialist topics according to their preferences and their prior knowledge.
+The compulsory modules account for 160-credits and a further 20-credits are for the optional specialist modules appropriate to the focus of the degree.
+The optional modules are chosen from a range of options that enables students to add relevant specialist topics according to their preferences and their prior knowledge.

-Dissertation projects are laboratory based.
+Dissertation projects are usually laboratory based, but may also involve desk or literature studies.
 During the dissertation project, students may be based in the university, working alongside PhD students and postdoctoral research associates in established research groups, or alternatively the dissertation may entail working elsewhere, in collaboration with an industrial or academic partner.
-Students are strongly encouraged to publish the results of their dissertations.
+Students are encouraged to publish the results of their dissertations, and several past MSc students have been successful in this respect.